-45Most notably in Gnosis als Weltreligion (Zürich: Ortigo Verlag, 1951) by Gilles Quispel, the doyen of students of gnosticism; and in Pierre Teilhard de Chardin's Le Phénomène Humain (Paris: Editions Seuil, 1957).
-Teilhard's work was praised as "an act of spiritual liberation" and "a vision of lectuals, "the bgic of the world in popular form" would never be the same.
+43 Most notably in Gnosis als Weltreligion (Zürich, 1951) by Gilles Quispel, the doyen of the students of gnosticism, and in Teilhard de Chardin's Le Phénomène humain (Paris, 1947), which Arnold Toynbee praised as 'an act of spiritual liberation' and 'a vison of unity [that] meets a spiritual need of our time'.
+(Quoted from N.M.
+Wildiers' introduction to the Dutch translation of Teilhard's controversial work.)